IHT business relief: Why trusts are important

 Reforms for trusts: business owners’ options

-The Government has published a technical consultation, as promised, that focuses on how the rules will apply to trusts.
+The Government has published draft legislation, that details on how the rules will apply to trusts.

 But why are the rules for trusts important?